Support › Foundaro Spokes

 - ›Publish or schedule it.

-- ›Invite team members and assign their Front roles.
+- ›Invite team members and assign their Spokes roles.

-Access to Foundaro Front requires a Front role.
-Your workspace admin grants Front roles from the Team section inside Front.
+Access to Foundaro Spokes requires a Spokes role.
+Your workspace admin grants Spokes roles from the Team section inside Spokes.

 Content Types